Properties Panel

 Size

-- W (width) and H (height) number inputs.
+- W (width) and H (height) inputs accept any CSS length:

 Layout